 Pleading an unlawful police stop is not the only way to get your DUI charges reduced or dismissed.
 With the help of a criminal defense lawyer in Tampa from our firm, you could fight to prove you are not guilty of a DUI.
 For example, you could contest the breath or blood DUI evidence.
 Not only are these tests known to have a relatively large margin of error, they must be administered properly or else the evidence is considered faulty.
 In other scenarios, your attorney could fight to prove that the device itself was faulty, or that particular model was known to produce erroneous results.

 To learn more about the defenses available to you, please do not hesitate to contact a Tampa DUI defense lawyer at Taracks & Associates.
-Our firm is operated by former prosecutors, which can be an advantage for you.
-The firm also has more than 50 years of combined experience.
+Our firm is operated by a former prosecutor, which can be an advantage for you.
+The firm also has more than 30 years of experience.
 For a free evaluation of your case, contact us today!

 Professional Accused of DUI Reduced to Reckless Driving